Article I. NAME

 Meetings of members shall be held once a year at a time and place designated by the Board of Directors for the purpose of discussing and transacting the association-related businesses that may come before the meeting.
 It has already become customary and convenient for member meetings to be held during the American Sociological Association annual meetings.
 The President or the Secretary shall record the meeting minutes and distribute them later in the newsletter.

-NACSA sponsors and organizes an academic conference once a year or every other year as determined by the Board of Directors.
+ICSA sponsors and organizes an academic conference once a year or every other year as determined by the Board of Directors.
 The purpose of these conferences is to create a focused forum for a relatively small number of presented and discussed papers on a chosen theme.
-Two NACSA members, either on or not on the Board, are recommended and agreed by the Board of Directors to be the conference coorganizers.
-The conference co-organizers will choose a central theme and draft a Call for Papers, which will be announced in the association newsletter to enlist active submissions from NACSA members.
+The ICSA president appoints board members to be the conference organizers.
+The conference organizers will choose a central theme and draft a Call for Papers, which will be announced to enlist active submissions from ICSA members.
 If necessary, the conference co-organizers will actively seek external funding for the conference, with the support and facilitation of the Board.
-Dues-paying members whose papers are accepted for presentation or who serve as presiders and discussants at the conference are entitled to discounted registration fees and free lunch.
-The four NACSA conferences held thus far are summarized elsewhere at this Website.